Information for businesses and organisations

 How internships work

-Students accepted into the internship programmes work with a local business or organisation for around 150 hours for a 300-level course, or 75 hours for a 200-level course, on a custom-specified project.
-The hours are flexible and can be completed throughout the year, during a semester, during term breaks or over the summer vacation.
-Each project has measurable milestones and agreed-upon end products.
-The internship courses include an academic component, with interns working under the supervision of a specialist from the university and each project is fully managed by the College of Arts Internship Co-ordinator.
+Students accepted into PACE internship programmes work for a local business or organisation for 75 or 150 hours in a custom-specified project.
+The hours are completed within a mutually agreed timeframe.
+A typical placement might start at the beginning of Semester 1 (February) or Semester 2 (July) with a student often working for one or two days per week over a 12 week semester period.
+Each internship has measurable milestones and agreed-upon end products.
+PACE courses also include an academic component, with interns working under the supervision of a specialist from the university.
+Each internship is fully managed by the College of Arts PACE team.

 How you can benefit

-Interns can provide support for your current projects, expedite organisations wish-list projects, or analyse behind-the-scenes research for future projects.
-We work with businesses, government, organisations, community and volunteer groups, NGOs, and cultural and sporting organisations.
+Interns can provide support for your organisation’s current projects, expedite wish-list projects, or do research to support future projects.
+We work with businesses, community and voluntary organisations, local and central government, NGOs and cultural and sporting organisations.

 What you can offer

-Interns gain valuable work experience and, through a fully supported academic programme, are able to offer businesses and organisations targeted and tangible benefits.
-We can work with your business to develop individual internships and we can facilitate larger group projects for social and community engagement projects.
+Interns gain valuable work experience and, through a fully supported academic programme, are able to offer businesses and other organisations targeted and tangible benefits.
+We can work with your business to develop individual internships and we can facilitate larger group internships for social and community engagement projects.